Go to content

 Metrics provide generic indicators that ensure the evaluation of the company and its organization.

-The Guidelines register the sources of all relevant laws, guidelines and standards for daily business.
-The overview ensures the availability of the information for all members of the organization.
+The Guidelines register the sources of all relevant laws, guidelines, and standards for daily business.
+The overview ensures the availability of information for all members of the organization.

-Roles provide generically tasks, authorities and responsibilities (TAR) as a basis for individual job descriptions.
+Roles provide generic tasks, authorities, and responsibilities (TAR) as a basis for individual job descriptions.

 Back to content